Exploring The 10+ Best Beaches On Naxos Island, Greece

 Off the beaten track and blissfully removed from the commercial hustle that marks some of the more frequented northern Naxos beaches, Pyrgaki Beach is where you come to understand the true rhythm of island life.

-Similar to Paralia Glifada, Pyrgaki is unspoilt, its shores mostly free from development.
-The beach is split in two, the northern part is rugged and pebbly, but the southern part is pure, golden sand, with a slow, shallow entrance into the mesmerising sea.
+Similar to Paralia Glyfada, Pyrgaki is unspoilt, its shores mostly free from development.
+The beach is split in two, the northern part is rugged and pebbly, but the southern part is pure, golden sand, with a slow, shallow entrance to the sea.

-There are also (extremely) affordable sunbeds and umbrellas in this corner of Pyrgaki, as well as many authentic tavernas (we recommend enjoying a meal under the fika tree at Psili Ammos Restaurant), where owners treat you not as tourists, but as guests, long-awaited and warmly welcomed.
+There are also (extremely) affordable sunbeds and umbrellas in this corner of Pyrgaki, as well as many authentic tavernas (we recommend enjoying a meal under the fika tree at Psili Ammos Restaurant), where the owners treat you like long-awaited and warmly welcomed friends.

 All in all, it makes Pyrgaki one of the best-secluded beaches on Naxos.

-Now, would we go out of our way to visit here?
+Now, would we go out of our way to visit here if on a time crunch?
 Probably not.
 But if you’re in Naxos for a week or more, we’d highly recommend venturing south to enjoy this untouched corner of Naxos.

 THE DETAILS